 These three top-class soloists have been dedicated chamber musicians for a long time.
 The trio has been playing together for many years and has also made several CD recordings on Ondine (Dvorak, Brahms, etc.).
-Soon they will record the famous Schubert piano trios will be released in autumn 2022.
+The recording of the famous Schubert piano trios will be released in autumn 2022.

 Christian Tetzlaff has been one of the most sought-after violinists and most exciting musicians on the classical music scene for many years.
 “The greatest performance of the work I’ve ever heard,” wrote Tim Ashley (The Guardian, May 2015) of his interpretation of the Beethoven Violin Concerto with the London Symphony Orchestra and conductor Daniel Harding.

 Concerts with Christian Tetzlaff often become an existential experience for the interpreter and audience alike, old familiar works suddenly appear in a completely new light.
 In addition, he frequently turns his attention to forgotten masterpieces such as Joseph Joachim’s Violin Concerto, which he successfully championed, or the Violin Concerto No. 22 by Giovanni Battista Viotti, a contemporary of Mozart and Beethoven.
 To broaden his repertoire, he also commits himself to substantial new works, such as Jörg Widmann’s Violin Concerto, which he premiered in 2013.
 He has an unusually extensive repertoire and performs approximately 100 concerts every year.